Spain's rescued banks get more aid from deposit guarantee fund

 Spain's sound banks had to cough up an extra 2 billion euros in contributions this year to the FGD to pay for the scheme.
 The FGD had 3.8 billion euros in assets at the end of 2012.

-The two banks have already received 21 billion euros in European funds and aid from Spain's bank restructuring fund FROB.
-[ID:nL5N0EW43R]
+The two banks have between them already received 21 billion euros in European funds and aid from Spain's bank restructuring fund FROB. ($1 = 0.7637 euros) (Editing by Julien Toyer and David Holmes)

-FROB said late on Thursday it had picked Spanish corporate advisory firm N+1 to analyze Catalunya Banc's assets and lead an eventual sale.
-BNP Paribas is doing the same for NCG Banco.
+* Said on Friday that its supervisory board resolved to buy 40,777,244 shares of Silva Capital Group SA

-The Spanish state has struggled to sell Catalunya Banc in the past and cancelled its auction earlier this year after potential bidders clamoured for more capital or protection against losses.
+MADRID, March 6 Spanish house builder Neinor Homes said on Monday it intended to list up to 60 percent of its share capital on the Spanish stock exchange, using the proceeds to pay off debt and buy land.